vash2695/hassmic-integration/README.md

 It is currently in active development and probably has lots of bugs.
 Some
 highlights:

-- Deleting or disabling instances usually requires restarting Home Assistant
 - There is currently **NO configurability**.
 HassMic uses your default assist pipeline, default wakework, and default text-to-speech engine, and outputs the result through the HassMic app.
 All of this will be improving soon!
-- The integration can usually handle satellite device restarts or app crashes, but not always.
-You may need to reload the device or restart home assistant if it gets stuck.

 Please report all other bugs using the issue tracker!